 Belarc Advisor is overkill when it comes to finding product keys, but that’s not necessarily a bad thing.
-The comprehensive utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes your various information about your machine’s RAM, processor, and motherboard, among other things.
+The comprehensive utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes various information about your machine’s RAM, processor, and motherboard, among other things.

 It also includes a list of software licenses for Microsoft Office, Windows, antivirus programs, and heaps of other applications and software installed on your system.
 Despite being more than just a key finder, the program leaves a relatively small footprint on your computer, which is always a plus.

 The Magical Jelly Bean Keyfinder

-The Magical Jelly Bean’s Keyfinder is another great piece of shareware, but you will have to opt for the premium version (called Recover Keys and costing $30) if you want a more extensive list of product keys and serial numbers for programs like Adobe Photoshop and the rest of the Adobe CS suite (here’s how to find your Adobe keys for free).
+The Magical Jelly Bean’s Keyfinder is another great piece of shareware, but you will have to opt for the premium version (called Recover Keys and costing $30) if you want a more extensive list of product keys and serial numbers for programs like Adobe Photoshop and the rest of the Adobe CS suite.
 The premium version of Magical Jelly Bean supports more than 10,000 different applications.

 The free version of Magical Jelly Bean can retrieve your Windows product key from your computer’s registry and copy it to your clipboard, save it as text, or print a hard copy.
-The software also supports more than 300 diverse programs and features an editable configuration file, meaning you can manually add support for other keys that aren’t as easily recognizable.
+The software also supports more than 300 diverse programs and features in an editable configuration file, meaning you can manually add support for other keys that aren’t as easily recognizable.
 The program also includes several advanced tools for the more tech-savvy user — such as the ability to retrieve product keys from unbootable Windows systems — but the basic key finder will suffice for most users with little to no hassle.

 Mac Product Key Finder